All Episodes

 It's the Rush Limbaugh program from the Limbaugh Institute for Advanced Conservative Studies.

-I want to go to the audio sound bites now.
+I want to go to the audio soundbites now.

 We predicted this here at the EIB network, and we actually predicted the time.

-We knew that when the Edwards thing came up and uh the comments that were made on this program, we knew they'd be taken out of context.
+We knew that when the Edwards thing came up and the comments that were made on this program, we knew they'd be taken out of context.

 Because the way this happens is that the people who end up commenting on this program never listen to it.

-They they read watchdog websites, liberal websites, uh, which uh take out of context uh things that are said, or even straight misquotes, and that's how the drive-bys learn that what actually uh weren't what happens on this program.
+They read watchdog websites, liberal websites, which take out of context things that are said or even straight misquotes.

-Twelve noon Eastern every day.
+12 noon Eastern every day.

 It's plain as day for anybody who wants to listen to it.